 The review panel consists of four members including an academic employed by a higher education institution, a student member and one other expert.
-At least one of the members is from another country.
+At least two members are from another country.

-The fourth panel member should be a quality assurance professional that is currently employed by a QA agency and has been engaged in quality assurance within the past five years.
-When requested by the agency under review or when considered particularly pertinent, a second quality assurance professional or other stakeholders (for example, a representative of the labour market) may be included in addition to the four panel members.
+At least one panel member should be a quality assurance professional that is currently employed by a QA agency and has been engaged in quality assurance within the past five years.
+When requested by the agency under review or when considered particularly pertinent, other stakeholders (for example, a representative of the labour market) may be included.
 In this case, an additional fee is charged to cover the reviewer's fee and travel expenses.